radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/edit-user.md

 ### Update environment assignments

-To update environment assignments for a user, select the down arrow located in the *Environment* field to expand the dropdown menu.
+To update environment assignments for a user, select the down arrow located in the *Environment* field to expand the drop-down menu.

 ![image description](images/edit-env-arrow.png)

-To add new environments, select the environments from the dropdown menu.
+To add new environments, select the environments from the drop-down menu.
 Multiple environments can be assigned to a user for a given role.
-After you have selected all of the required environment assignments, select the upward arrow in the *Environment* field to close the dropdown.
+After you have selected all of the required environment assignments, select the upward arrow in the *Environment* field to close the drop-down.

 ![image description](images/edit-select-envs.png)